howardmann/traffic-light-simulation/README.md

 1. SELECT the time interval for lights to automatically change (default 5 mins)
 2. Click START to begin the animation
-3. Click PAUSE to pause animation and play button to resume
+3. Click PAUSE to pause animation and click PLAY button to resume
-4. Click RESET to reset animation after selecting new time interval
+4. Click RESET to reset animation after you SELECT a new time interval

 [Click this link for a live online demo](http://trafficlightsimulation.surge.sh/)